microsoft/atlas-design/site/src/components/form.md

 #### Custom validation

 Aside from basic input validation, you can use event listeners to listen for the `form-validating` custom event to inject custom validation logic.
+If you want to skip the basic validation on an input, apply a `data-skip-validation` attribute.

 ##### Form with edits required